 Every year, funds raised from the Theta Charity Antiques Show supports the Show’s four permanent beneficiaries.
 Additionally, five deserving local charities have been selected to receive philanthropic support from this year’s Show.
-If you would like to apply to be a beneficiary for the 2019 Theta Charity Antiques Show, plese click here for instructions and apply by October 1, 2018.
+If you would like to apply to be a beneficiary for the 2019 Theta Charity Antiques Show, please click here for instructions and apply by October 1, 2018.
 Organizations are eligible to receive funding from the Theta Charity Antiques Show every three years.

-I Am Waters
+I Am Waters Foundation

 Martha’s Way – CCSC

 Martha’s Way is a vocational training program designed to increase the earning potential of low-income women and men.
 This innovative curriculum focuses on the field of residential housekeeping – a vocation that is desired by many clients trying to improve their financial situation.
 Through classroom education, hands-on training and job leads, the organization equips clients to operate their own professional businesses.
 Funds will directly benefit the residential housekeeping vocational job training program.

 Second Servings is Houston’s only prepared and perishable food rescue organization.
 The organization picks up unsold and unserved food from regulated food businesses, such as hotels, distributors, and manufacturers, and delivers it the same day to over 50 charity sites (soup kitchens, shelters, low-income housing, and many others).
 Second Servings’ wholesome chef-prepared food helps nourish over 12,500 people directly and thousands more through food distribution centers, including abused women and children, at-risk youth, adults in recovery, veterans, disabled seniors, and more.
 Funds will be used toward the purchase of a new refrigerated truck to significantly increase capacity.